Get Free Consult

 The second question falls beyond the scope of the criminal justice system.
 Criminal proceedings focus on convictions and sentencing, not on compensating and caring for victims.

 Building a life after escaping from sex trafficking is a challenging process, and people targeted by sex traffickers usually have very few resources to begin with.
-In order to fund a peaceful, successful recovery, survivors usually need to pursue a civil lawsuit against one or more their victimizers.
+In order to fund a peaceful, successful recovery, survivors typically need to pursue a civil lawsuit against one or more of their victimizers.

 The sixth suspect currently facing sex trafficking charges in this case is Dionte Johnson, a former clerk at the Economy Hotel Atlanta, at 4265 Shirley Drive, just off of Fulton Industrial Blvd near the I-20.